Steel Knotts: Topography

 At Wether Hill on the spine of the Far Eastern Fells, a subsidiary spur branches off west to Gowk Hill, before turning north to run parallel to the main ridge.
 This passes over Brownthwaite Crag (1456 ft) and the rockier top of Steel Knotts before swinging a little to the east and making a brisk descent to Howtown and Ullswater.

 The Steel Knotts ridge, also termed Martindale Edge, runs for about two miles in total.
 To the east is the steep sided valley of Fusedale, its beck forming the boundary of the fell.
 This flows north to the Lake at Howtown, below the nose of the ridge.
 There are some crags on this side, particularly at the northern end.
 The western flank of the fell has shallower gradients at the top before dropping over rough ground to Martindale.
 The boundary here is made by Howegrain Beck which carries the waters of Bannerdale and Rampsgill Dale to the lake at Sandwick.

 Running off north west from the top of Steel Knotts is a truncated ridge which falls quickly over Birkies Knott to valley level.
 Here the Martindale road is crossed at The Coombes before the land rises again to Hallin Fell, overlooking Ullswater from its fine position between Sandwick and Howtown.
 Topographically Hallin Fell is the true continuation of Steel Knotts, although the eye naturally gives this distinction to the narrow ridge descending to Howtown.

 Summit

-Steel Knotts has a fine summit pinnacle which is named Pikeawassa.
-This provides a pleasant little scramble to finish a walk.
-The view of Martindale is very good with the Helvellyn range also on display.
+Steel Knotts has a summit pinnacle which is named Pikeawassa.
+This provides a scramble to finish a walk.
+The view of Martindale includes the Helvellyn range.